HidinginCode/MCTS-PIE/README.md

 ### Directions
 The directions enum is used for simplicity.
 It contains all 4 cardinal directions and their corresponding coordinates (`[1,0], [0,1], ...`).

+### State
+The state class contains the `state` of everything in a given node of the MCTS tree.
+It holds all `agent metrics` and its `position` on the current map.
+Later this will also contain an evaluation method that gives us the `fitness` of the state.